-In the top left-hand corner of the receipt notice is the case receipt number, which confirms the processing of your case as well as allows you to track the case on the USCIS website (http://www.uscis.gov/portal/site/uscis).
+In the top left-hand corner of the receipt notice is the case receipt number, which confirms the processing of your case as well as allows you to track the case through your USCIS Case Status Online.
 For example, your receipt number might read something like this: EAC-12-096-36548.
 We will explain how to read the number below.

 Checking the Average Processing Time of Cases in Your Category

-3) Select an office: From the drop box, select either the Vermont Service Center or the California Service Center, depending on where your employer’s office is located and which center serves that geographic region.
+On the processing times web page, from the Service Center drop box, select the Service Center handling your application.
 How will you know which service center to select?
 The first three letters of the receipt number indicate the service center where your application was filed.
-EAC is the Vermont Service Center and WAC is the California Service Center.
+As of early 2016, this is either the Vermont Service Center or the California Service Center, depending on where your employer’s office is located and which center serves that geographic region.
+Receipt numbers beginning with EAC are at the Vermont Service Center and those beginning with WAC are at the California Service Center.

 The two numbers after the first three letters indicate the year the case was filed.
 The remainder of the numbers shows receipt of your specific case.

-What If My Case Is Taking Longer Than the Estimated Processing Time?
+What If My Case Is Taking Longer Than USCIS's Estimated Processing Time?

 Will I Be Affected by Annual Limits on First-Time H-1B Visas?